 2. Presentation: supports exhibition, presentation, and dissemination of work by Black artists in any arts discipline

-- Open to individual artists, artist collectives and arts organizations with existing work to share (this component does not fund creation of works meant for presentation);
+- Open to individual artists, artist collectives and arts organizations (this component does not fund creation of works meant for presentation);

 - Activities may include a series or one-off exhibition, festival, or presentation in one or more arts disciplines and/ dissemination of existing work;